RyanMcG/incise/README.md

 ideas or contribute.
 I would love some feedback and/or collaboration!

 * Live editing
-* Always re-parse a given page on refresh
 * More parsers
 * Handle parser extension conflicts intelligently (instead of blindly overwriting based on load order)